 HOW DO WE GET OUR SONG ON SPOTIFY PLAYLISTS?

 First things first, you’ve already signed up at artists.spotify.com yeah?
 When you’ve got a new release coming soon, that’s the only place to pitch your song directly to Spotify’s editorial team.
 It’s also jam-packed full of helpful videos and articles.
-Take some time to learn as much as you can before your next release, and importantly, make sure you give yourself at least four weeks between sending your release to your digital distributor and your release date.
+Take some time to learn as much as you can before your next release, and importantly, make sure you give yourself at least four weeks (ideally 6) between sending your release to your digital distributor and your release date.
 You need time to pitch and promote.

 Over a million new songs get added to Spotify each month, so cutting through the noise and getting on editorial playlists isn’t easy.
 Don’t forget that as well as editorial playlists (such as New Music Friday, The Indie List, Hot Hits UK etc), there are also algorithmic playlists (Release Radar, Discover Weekly, Daily Mix etc) and user generated playlists.